Skip to content

 • physical diagnosis including point-of-care ultrasound curriculum

-Residents interested in Hospitalist careers will work with the Program Director, Dr. Baudendistel, and Assistant Program Directors, Drs.
-Ingraham, Gangopadhyay, and Falahati.
+Residents interested in Hospitalist careers will work with the Program Director, Dr. Baudendistel, and Hospitalist Assistant Program Directors, Drs.
+Gangopadhyay, and Falahati who lead our residency’s KORE Pathway in Hospital Medicine.
 Dr. Baudendistel is a former Deputy Editor of the Journal of Hospital Medicine and served as the Chair of the Society of Hospital Medicine’s National Ethics Committee.
-Dr. Ingraham is an annual instructor in Point-of-Care Ultrasound at national Hospitalist meetings and at ACP.
-Dr. Ingraham leads our residency’s KORE Pathway in Hospital Medicine.

 cropped4residentsrounding